garrandall/popular-music-data/tracks/ain-t-that-loving-you--for-more-reasons-than-one--isaac-hayes-david-porter.md

 Other guys have said, slammed the door in your face

 But I love you, everyday for what you are
-Girl I even love you, I love you, love you, ooh
+Girl I even love you, I love you, love you, oh
 For what you may become

-Ain't that loving you, whole lot of love, everyday Ain't that loving you, in every way, ohh, yeah
+Ain't that loving you, whole lot of love, everyday Ain't that loving you, in every way, oh, yeah
 For more reasons than one, you're the one
 You're the one, only one, you're the one, listen girl